Wouldn't it be cool if.....?

 "Yeah," Maria agreed.
 "And wouldn't it be cool if we didn't have to look too hard to find him?"

-Well, we left Puerto Morelos around noon and headed down the Route of Cenotes and into the jungle.
+Well, we left Puerto Morelos around noon and headed down the Route de Los Cenotes and into the jungle.
 We had planned a trip to see Ik Kil, a fabulous cave cenote just outside of the ruins of Chichen Itza.
-We planned to drive the four hours to get there, spend the night at a little hotel across the street, soak in the healing ecological pool there, sip margaritas, and then get up early and go swimming (well, Maria planned to go swimming.
+We planned to drive the three and a half hours to get there, spend the night at a little hotel across the street, soak in the healing ecological pool there, sip margaritas, and then get up early and go swimming (well, Maria planned to go swimming.
 She didn't know I didn't plan to join her, but that's another story) in the cenote.

 I drove aimlessly through the little town stuffed with grass-roofed stick houses, exotic gardens rife with wandering bougainvillea blooms, and wild fruit trees.